Happy spring, my friends!

 Hubby and I have been busy filling orders, mostly for Secrets of Strixhaven cards, in our online card game shop, Mythic Moose.

-I’m back into the swing of a satisfying Pilates practice, and my speculative short story, The One Who Wouldn’t Jump, was accepted for publication in the forthcoming anthology What Hides in the Shadows.
+I’m back into the swing of my Pilates practice, and my speculative short story, The One Who Wouldn’t Jump, was accepted for publication in the forthcoming anthology What Hides in the Shadows.

 Its structure and pacing need a little TLC, though, so I’m going to dive into those developmental edits as soon as I get this post drafted.

-Finally, starting this Friday, May 15th, I’ll be sharing my latest novelette here on WordPress.
+Finally, beginning this Friday, May 15th, I’ll be sharing my latest novelette here on WordPress.

-It’s a companion story to my Celtic-inspired fairytale, Elspeth and the Fairy, which, though published last September, is at its heart a celebration of spring– of a return to light, heat, and growth.
-A celebration of life, in short, and hope.
+It’s a companion story to my Celtic-inspired fairytale, Elspeth and the Fairy, which, though published last September, is at its heart a celebration of spring, of new life and hope.

-I loved working on this romantic, optimistic tale of steadfastness, renewal, and resilience (which you can download and read in the free e-copy of the anthology here).
-Composing it last year helped me combat the anxiety and dread many of us were facing in the wake of current events.
+I loved working on this romantic, optimistic little tale of steadfastness, renewal, and resilience (you can download it in the free e-copy of the anthology here).
+It helped me combat the anxiety and dread many of us were facing in the wake of current events.

-On Elspeth’s publication day, I felt an odd ache.
-I realized I simply wasn’t ready to be done with this story.
+On Elspeth’s publication day, I felt a strange ache.
+I simply wasn’t ready to be done with this story.

 So, the day after it came out, I sat down to write the same ending but from a different perspective.
 I wanted to explore the POV of another important character, one who I only had room to present as stoic and serene in Elspeth, but who struggled with much more beneath the surface.
 What were things like for him?
 What exactly did he go through?
 How did he grow?
 How did he change?
 How might that add to the richness of the first story?

-Unlike Elspeth, however, which was a simpler composition (a fairytale through-and-through), this newest novelette is a more detailed romantic historical (or historical-ish, lol) fantasy.
+Unlike Elspeth, however, which is a simpler composition (a fairytale through-and-through), this novelette is a more detailed romantic historical (or historical-ish) fantasy.
 It involves more intense emotional stakes with magical, world-altering fantasy elements, including a fight scene between the protagonist and a monster (my first!).
-Its tropes include class disparity, hidden identity, and a beauty-and-the-beast type of forbidden love.
+Its motifs include class disparity, hidden identity, and a beauty-and-the-beast type of forbidden love.

-(If I were better at Canva I’d insert a cute little mock book cover here, with all those tropes and arrows listed.
-But, alas, I suck at that program, and messing around with the free version, or paying for an upgrade with more template options, just isn’t how I want to spend my time or money.)
+(If I were better at Canva I’d insert a cute little mock book cover here, with all those tropes and arrows.
+Alas, I suck at that program, and messing around with the free version, or paying for an upgrade with more template options, just isn’t how I want to spend my time or money.)

-I wrote this novelette first and foremost for myself.
-As such, I wanted it to have an older feel than most romantasies and fantasies currently have.
+I wrote this novelette first and foremost for myself, and I wanted it to have an older feel than most fantasies currently have.
 This piece is an attempt, therefore, at a kind of spiritual-romantic mythmaking, and a central driving question is, who truly sees another soul?

-I also wanted to keep everything in scene, so that’s why this story ended up a novelette.
+I also wanted to keep everything in scene, so that’s how this story ended up the length it did.
 It’s approximately 13k, divided into four parts with seven chapters total.

-(If you’re not familiar with “in scene,” that simply means grounding most everything in real time through action, dialogue, and sensory details, as opposed to summarizing events.
-It’s what develops a story into an immersive experience for readers, what makes it feel real and immediate.)
+(If you’re not familiar with “in scene,” that simply means grounding everything in real time through action, dialogue, and sensory details, as opposed to summarizing events.
+It’s what develops a story into an immersive experience, what makes it feel real and immediate.)

 Here’s my plan for posting:

-Ultimately, writing and editing this novelette has been another wonderful learning experience, and I will share it here as a simple offering for spring.
+Ultimately, working on this novelette has been another wonderful learning experience, and I will share it here as a simple offering for spring.
 Right now, I’m keeping its title to myself so I don’t spoil anything for anyone who might want to read Elspeth first.

-If you try this novelette, I hope you enjoy it!
+If you try this novelette, I hope you enjoy it.
 Though I do believe you will have a richer, fuller experience if you read Elspeth and the Fairy beforehand, I did work hard to make this novelette a stand-alone.
-So, you should be able to understand everything without reading Elspeth’s side of things first.
+You should be able to understand everything without reading Elspeth’s side of things first.

-As always, be well.
+As always, I hope all is well with you.
 I’d love to see anything you’d like to share in the comments.

 Thank you for reading!